-- 2. Each state board, agency or institution shall staff the educational program as follows: - a.
-A principal, supervisor, education director, or lead teacher for the educational program provided at each school or institution, except for invenile detention homes: - b.
-Instructional personnel sufficient to maintain pupil-teacher ratios not to exceed the following: - (1) Emotional disturbance one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (2) Hearing impairment/deaf one teacher for every seven children with one paraprofessional for every three classroom teachers; at the Virginia School for the Deaf and the Blind at Staunton and the Virginia School for the Deaf, Blind and Multi-Disabled at Hampton one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (3) Mental retardation one teacher and one paraprofessional for every 10 children; - (4) Severe disability one teacher and one paraprofessional for every six (VA Proposed Reg Page 310 follows) children or one teacher and two paraprofessionals for every 10 children; - (5) Visual impairment one teacher for every seven children and one paraprofessional for every three classroom teachers; - (6) Other health impairment one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (7) Orthopedic impairment one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (8) Specific learning disability one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (9) Multiple disabilities or deaf-blindness one teacher and one paraprofessional for every six children or one teacher and two paraprofessionals for every 10 children; - (10) Autism one teacher for every six children or one teacher and one paraprofessional for every eight children; - (11) Traumatic brain injury students may be placed in any program, according to the student's IEP; - (12) Department of Correctional Education no greater than an average of one teacher and one paraprofessional for every 10 children; - (13) Woodrow Wilson Rehabilitation Center no greater than an average of one teacher for every 10 children: - (14) Juvenile detention homes one teacher for every 12 beds, based on the bed capacity of the facility.
-If the number of students exceeds the bed (VA Proposed Reg Page 311 follows) capacity, then the ratio shall be one teacher for every 12 students based on the average daily attendance from the previous school year.
+- a.
+A principal, supervisor, education director, or lead teacher for the educational program provided at each school or institution, except for juvenile detention homes; - b.
+Instructional personnel sufficient to maintain pupilteacher ratios not to exceed the following: - (1) Emotional disturbance one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (2) Hearing impairment/deaf one teacher for every seven children with one paraprofessional for every three classroom teachers; at the Virginia School for the Deaf and the Blind at Staunton and the Virginia School for the Deaf, Blind and Multi-Disabled at Hampton one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (3) Mental retardation one teacher and one paraprofessional for every 10 children; - (4) Severe disability one teacher and one paraprofessional for every six children or one teacher and two paraprofessionals for every 10 children; - (5) Visual impairment one teacher for every seven children and one paraprofessional for every three classroom teachers; - (6) Other health impairment one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (7) Orthopedic impairment one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (8) Specific learning disability one teacher for every eight children or one teacher and one paraprofessional for every 10 children; - (9) Multiple disabilities or deaf-blindness one teacher and one paraprofessional for every six children or one teacher and two paraprofessionals for every 10 children; - (10) Autism one teacher for every six children or one teacher and one paraprofessional for every eight children; - (11) Traumatic brain injury students may be placed in any program, according to the student's IEP; - (12) Department of Correctional Education no greater than an average of one teacher and one paraprofessional for every 10 children:

+- (13) Woodrow Wilson Rehabilitation Center no greater than an average of one teacher for every 10 children; and - (14) Juvenile detention homes one teacher for every 12 beds, based on the bed capacity of the facility.
+If the number of students exceeds the bed capacity, then the ratio shall be one teacher for every 12 students based on the average daily attendance from the previous school year.
 If unusual or extenuating circumstances exist, the agency may apply to the Superintendent of Public Instruction for an exception to the ratio requirements.
 Such requests shall be supported by sufficient justification. - 3.
 Each facility shall have available adequate and appropriate classroom space, a library, and instructional materials and supplies to meet the educational needs of the children.
-(VA Proposed Reg Page 312 follows)